 Your honeymoon is an important occasion – nothing like the make-or-break of a first weekend away together, but you want your honeymoon to signal the kind of life that you’re embarking on together.
-Romantic, stylish, and effortless.
+You’re probably looking for something that’s a bit romantic, stylish, and effortless.

-- Getting married is an amazing milestone, but — I’m assuming — it must be a fairly intense experience that probably gets a bit overwhelming and exhausting.
+Getting married is an amazing milestone, but it’s a fairly intense experience that can get a bit overwhelming and exhausting.
 If you’re going straight from the wedding celebration to your honeymoon, plan to start fairly low-key.
-I don’t like to use the word ‘pamper’ but you’re probably both going to need a little pampering.
+We don’t like to use the word ‘pamper’ but you’re probably both going to need a little pampering.
 Couples massage?
 Cocktails by the pool?
 Meditation retreat?
 That kind of thing.

 Your choice of honeymoon destination might be narrowed down by a whole range of factors, including the obvious things such as budget and location – you don’t want to have to sell the wedding gifts to pay for it, and you need to be able to get to it easily.

-I don’t have any imminent wedding plans, however, I am well advanced in planning the honeymoon.
-Here’s my shortlist so far:
+While we don’t personally have any imminent wedding plans, we are well-advanced in planning the honeymoon.
+Here’s our shortlist so far.

 Driving a camper-van around New Zealand

-- Something I’ve always wanted to do is to take a couple of weeks out and explore New Zealand.
+Something we’ve always wanted to do is to take a couple of weeks out and explore New Zealand.
 The wineries of the Marlborough region, the whales of Kaikoura, maybe a couple of nights of luxury at Blanket Bay, Milford Sound, the glaciers, and watching the sunrise from Stewart Island.

-- For a small country, there’s so much to see and do in New Zealand, and I like the idea of tootling around quietly in a camper van and stopping wherever we fancy.
+For a small country, there’s so much to see and do in New Zealand, and we like the idea of tootling around quietly in a camper van and stopping wherever we fancy.

-- I’d start off in Auckland, work my way south, eventually flying back out of Queenstown.
+We’d start off in Auckland, work our way south, eventually flying back out of Queenstown.

 Relaxing in the Aland Islands